hossein-electronics-engineer/battery-soc-estimation/README.md

 * A simple **Equivalent Circuit Model (RC model)**
 * An **Extended Kalman Filter (EKF)** for state estimation
+* A lightweight **embedded-oriented implementation** for real-time applications

-The implementation demonstrates how battery behavior can be modeled and how SOC can be estimated in real time using system dynamics and measurement updates.
+The implementation demonstrates how battery behavior can be modeled and how SOC can be estimated using both simulation and embedded-style execution.

 ---